felix-hilden/pyfactor/readme.rst

    $ pyfactor --help
    $ pyfactor script.py

+:code:`pyfactor.parse` and :code:`pyfactor.render`
-In code, :code:`pyfactor.main` is exposed with similar arguments for importing.
+are exposed with similar arguments for importing and usage in code.

 Examples
 --------